Alishba222/Alishba222/README.md

 🔍 Curious mind passionate about understanding data and turning it into meaningful insights.
 Currently learning Python, Data Analysis, and Machine Learning step by step with projects.

----

-## 💼 Projects
+🔍 Projects
+📊 Hotel Booking Data Analysis – Exploratory Data Analysis on hotel booking data using Python, Pandas, and Seaborn.
+Includes detailed report.

-- 🔧 [Quick Ping](https://github.com/Alishba222/Quick-Ping) – A Python-based project for checking website/server status using ping.
+🔧 Quick Ping – A Python-based project for checking website/server status using ping.

-_(More projects coming soon...)_
+More projects coming soon...

----

 ## 🚀 Skills